Every few weeks, someone emails me asking for the best short-term investment.

 Rewards Checking Accounts

-Among other simpler requirements, like electronic statements, the most important requirement was using their debit card at least ten to fifteen times each statement period.
-Banks were able to give you 10% APY on your savings because they were passing on some of the transaction fees from the debit card.
+Among other simpler requirements, like electronic statements, the most important requirement was using their debit card at least 10-15 times each period.
+Banks were able to give you 10% APY because they were passing on some of the transaction fees from the debit card.

-Nowadays, rewards checking accounts are harder to come but still available.
+Today, rewards checking accounts are rarer but still available.
 There is a hidden cost.
 If you use your debit card 10-15 times a month, that's potential cashback you're surrendering by not using a cashback credit card.

-Treasury securities are bonds sold by the United States Treasury, backed by the full faith and credit of the United States Government.
+Treasury securities are bonds sold by the United States Treasury.
+They are backed by the full faith and credit of the United States Government.

 - Treasury Bills: T-bills are bonds you buy at a discount to its face value (par value).
 When the bond matures, you're paid the par value.